christlutheran/christlutheranmanhattan/src/content/pages/about.md

 ---
 title: About Our Church
-description: Learn about Christ Lutheran Church, our history, and our mission in Manhattan, Kansas.
+description: Christ Lutheran Church (LCMS) in Manhattan, KS—historic, confessional worship and Christ‑centered teaching for the Flint Hills.
 image: /images/church.jpg
 order: 2
 ---

-## About Christ Lutheran Church
+## About Christ Lutheran Church in Manhattan, KS

 Christ Lutheran Church is a congregation of The Lutheran Church—Missouri Synod (LCMS) located on the east side of Manhattan, Kansas.
 Founded in 1997, we have faithfully served our community by proclaiming the Gospel of Jesus Christ in its truth and purity.